zirain/simple-json-datasource/README.md

-## Simple JSON Datasource - a generic backend datasource
+## Custom JSON Datasource

+Copy from grafana-simple-json-datasource, add `/instance` api

 More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).